Gilchrist Blue Springs State Park

 Paddling, snorkeling and swimming are all popular at the main springhead and spring run.
 Pavilions are available and a concession stand provides food and beverage service.
 Other popular activities include hiking, nature study and picnicking.
-Fishing on the Santa Fe River is also a great activity.
+Fishing on the Santa Fe River is also a great and popular activity.

 Gilchrist Blue Springs State Park is located in Gilchrist County about 5 miles to the west of High Springs, FL off NW 182nd Ave (Hwy 236) in the north central part of the state along the Santa Fe River.
 The park is located 25 miles south of Lake City and about 20 miles to the northwest of Gainesville.

 Every Stamp Is A Story

 Paddling on the spring run is an amazing experience

 Troy Spring State Park

 674 NE Troy Springs Road